WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 * The right to volunteer for committee work.

 * The right to recommend expenditures for consideration by the Membership.

 * The right to attend meetings and functions of the Booster Club.

 * The responsibility to uphold and support the principles and purposes of the Booster Club.

 * New members shall receive a current copy of the Booster Club Bylaws.

-3.03 Good standings: In order to be in good standings, each individual, family, and corporation member must attend three (3) meetings during the membership year.
+3.03 Good standings: To be in good standings, everyone, family, and corporation members must attend three (3) meetings during the membership year.
 Members in good standing shall abide by all the rules and regulations of the club and have membership fees paid in full.

 3.04 Dues are payable as of June 1 of each year and membership is valid for one fiscal year, June 1 to May 31.
 Dues shall be determined at the beginning of each season by the Executive Board.
 Payment of dues entitles each member to discounts and participation in the various activities of the Booster Club.

 3.05 When it has been determined by the Board that a member’s conduct has been detrimental to the Booster Club, they may be requested to resign their membership.
 This conduct may include but is not limited to: